-I am now naturally led to consider a little fully, that singular apparent sympathy and consent, which have been supposed to take place between the stomach and skin on many oceasions.
+I am now naturally led to confider a little fully, that fingular apparent sympathy and consent, which have been supposed to take place between the stomach and skin on many occasions.

-universal influence over the whole fyf-
+universal influence over the whole fur-

-To conclude my remarks on veniting, I beg leave to oblive, shot the opinion thrown out in CCXC, respecting the muscular fyltem at large, and the general and miled from the of all its parts during voculing, not having been advanced either by Dr. Cullen, or any body ene, as far as I know, I therefore de prefune to aver, that the whole may be justly confidered as a general effort of the system to remove the footh of the system.
+To conclude my remarks on vonditing, I beg leave to obfarre, that the opinion thrown out in CCXC, respecting the museular if ftim at large, and the general and united from having been advanced either by Dr. Cuilen.

+or any body elfe, as far as I know, I therefore

+do preferre to aver, that the whole may be justly confidered as a gappial effort of the party confidered as a general effort of the filmition of the body.